Hydrangeas are easy-to-grow, beautiful, hardy garden shrubs that add color and texture to your landscape.

 A hydrangea bed set on the north side of a house or outbuilding is generally successful, especially for smooth, oakleaf and bigleaf hydrangeas.
 Deep shade will stunt flowering.
 Partial shade is acceptable for mountain and big-leaf varieties.

 Some types of hydrangeas, the panicle, and climbing varieties, for example, can do well with more sun.
-When selecting a location for your plants, factor in:
+When selecting a location for your plants, factor in the following:

 - The type of plant